Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 If you are level 18 or higher, you may use this spell to prevent a soul from permanently slipping away.
 You may now use the Soul Anchor downtime activity.
 If you succeed on a difficulty 20 Focus (Medicine) skill check, remove a stack of transcendence from a soul of your choice within the same font of power that you are currently at.
 Detonation: Lifeforce Detonation
 When you reach 7 stacks of primal exposure, you aggressively and painfully cure those around you, building up your own life force as you do so.
 Make an Expertise attack against all other creatures within 2 tiles of you.
-If you hit, remove all conditions and afflictions from them.
+If you hit, remove all ailments and afflictions from them.
 For each stack of affliction removed in this way, deal 1 primal damage to the creature you removed it from and gain 1 absorption.
-For each stack of a condition removed in this way, deal 2 primal damage to the creature you removed it from and gain 2 absorption.
+For each stack of a ailment removed in this way, deal 2 primal damage to the creature you removed it from and gain 2 absorption.

 When you reach 7 stacks of decay exposure, you drain the energy from those around you.
 Make a Focus attack against all other creatures within 2 tiles of you.
 If you hit, apply 3 stacks of withered and transfer all absorption that they have to yourself..